Global-Flood-Assessment/MoMProduction/monitor/README.md

 # Monitor Service
-Monitor service check the latest outputs in Products to check the system operation status, if a data set is not produced on time, it will flag the oepration status as **warning**.
+Monitor service check the latest outputs in Products to check the system operation status, if a data set is not produced on time, it will flag the operation status as **warning**.

 ## Sample status report
 ```